Chaudhry Muhammad Hanif

-Chaudhry Muhammad Hanif Jutt is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.
+Chaudhry Muhammad Hanif Jutt (چودھری محمد حنیف جٹ; 9 November 1963 – 17 September 2026) was a Pakistani politician who was a member of Provincial Assembly of the Punjab beginning in October 2025 and from February 2008 to May 2018.

 Early life and education

-He was born on 9 November 1963 in Chichawatni.
+Hanif was born in Chichawatni on 9 November 1963.
 He graduated in 1986 from University of the Punjab.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-226 (Sahiwal-VII) in the 2013 Pakistani general election.
+Hanif was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (Q) from Constituency PP-226 (Sahiwal-VII) in the 2008 Pakistani general election.

+He was re-elected to the Punjab Assembly as a candidate of the Pakistan Muslim League (Nawaz) from Constituency PP-226 (Sahiwal-VII) in the 2013 Pakistani general election.

+Hanif was re-elected to the Punjab Assembly as a candidate of PML-N from Constituency PP-203 Sahiwal-VI in the October 2025 by election.

+Death

+Hanif died from a cardiac arrest on 17 September 2026, at the age of 62.